dburnham1212/photolabs/README.md

 ### PhotoLabs - Popup Modal

-Showing the popup modal which displays a larger version of an image that is selected by user as well as similar photos.
+Showing the popup modal which displays a larger version of an image that is selected by user.
+This modal also shows similar photos.

 !["Screenshot of popup modal!"](https://github.com/dburnham1212/photolabs/blob/main/screenshots/Photolabs_modal_view.png)